Yomin/librj/README.md

 * map a function from type rj_mapfold_func over all field-value pairs of the given jar
-* a pointer to some state is passed to every call
+* pointers to some state and the recordjar struct itself is passed to every call
+* an also passed info variable contains knowledge about the current elements position

 ### rj_get, rj_get_next, rj_get_prev